emmanuelcas/Unidays/README.md

 THINGS I WOULD HAVE DONE IN A PRODUCTION PROJECT WHERE SECURITY AND PERFORMANCE ARE A PRIORITY
-	- Full CRUD API, it’s always good to have all the endpoints, they would be need it
+	- Full CRUD API, it is always useful to have all the endpoints, they would be needed

-	- Authenticate the endpoints through token to give access to use them (JWT/Auth0/Okta)
+	- Authenticate the endpoints with token (JWT/Auth0/Okta)

-	- Token for API and logging in front end with expiracy time and autorenewal
+	- Token for API and logging in front end with expiration, and automatically refreshing token if user still connected

 	- AWS/Cloud infrastructure for horizontal scaling to keep up with traffic and response times (multiple instances, microservices architecture)

-	- Using a NonSQL DB for better response times and to avoid bottlenecks (horizontal scaling and strongly consistent)
+	- Using a NonSQL DB for better response times and to avoid bottlenecks (horizontal scaling and strongly consistency

-	- If it had to be a relational DB I would trade off a bit of consistence in order to use features like AWS RDS feature to have parallel instances (e.g. One for writing, 2 for reading)
+	- If it had to be a relational DB I would trade off a bit of consistency in order to use features like AWS RDS feature to have parallel instances (e.g. One for writing, 2 for reading)

 	- Another alternative for better Relational DB performance could be having multiple synchronized DBs, some for reading and some for writing

-	- Distributed cache for improved time responses regarding DB access
+	- Distributed cache to improve latency throughout the system

-	- Unitest with and 80%/90% coverage
+	- Unit test with and 80%/90% coverage
-	- API responses a bit more polished
-	- More comments/documentation

-ALCARACIONES
-	- DB Script in the repo creates the db, and add the testing data
+COMMENTS
-	- Because of time exception types are not being handle (only one catch)
+	- Due to the short ammount of time I had (because I had to fly during the weekend) different exception types are not being handle

-	- The token is hardcoded in the SignIn response, didn’t get to fully implement the token/endpoint authentication
+	- The token is hardcoded in the SignIn response.
+Again, I did not get to fully implement the token/endpoint authentication

-	- I hashed all the data in the Created Users table, I believe is a good practice to hash all sensible/personal information
-	- I didn’t know if I was allowed to use EF, so I used plain ADO because EF is an ORM and the document said not to use ORMs.
-	- Tested with the data in the DBscript
+	- I did not get to finish the token authentication between front end and backend

+	- Lastly, I could not get to do the unit test.